acgetchell/blog-source/content/are-we-living-in-simulation.md

 Title: Are we living in a simulation?
 Date: 2008-05-05 02:24
 Author: Adam Getchell
-Tags: information theory, quantum mechanics, voting
+Tags: information theory, qft, voting
 Slug: are-we-living-in-simulation
 Category: Physics